grumpyjames/birding-almanac/blog/inaugural-birds-with-friends/inaugural-birds-with-friends.md

     </figcaption>
 </figure>

-An unbelievably tanned birder has taken residence on the viewpoint's bench with a scope and has been keeping a close eye on things.
+An unbelievably tanned birder has taken up residence on the viewpoint's bench with a scope and has been keeping a close eye on things.
 "Anything of note?" he asks as we pass.
 We give an account of our birding day so far, and have most of it confirmed back to us.
-In addition to our count, this chap's also seen two Cuckoos (as opposed to just the arse of one).
+In addition to our count, this chap's also seen two Cuckoos (as opposed to just the behind of one).

 We complete our circuit, briefly taking in the pinnacle viewpoint (it's hard to choose between the view of the reserve and Nationwide